 Step four.
-The chair of the committee will notify the ACRL publications officer of all publication proposals received from ACRL units so that they may be entered on the database of work in progress.
+The chair of the committee will notify the ACRL publications officer of all publication proposals received from ACRL units so that they may be entered on the work-in-progress database.

-ACRL non-periodical publications
+ACRL Non-serial publications

 Step one (for individuals).
 Identify a topic and develop an outline for your publication.
 Fill out a "Preliminary Publication Information Form," available from ACRL Headquarters, early in the planning stages of your project.
 This form asks for basic information about the scope and content of the proposed publication and the individual(s) responsible for developing it.
-Send the completed form to ACRL's publication officer at ACRL Headquarters.
+Send the completed form to ACRL's publications officer at ACRL Headquarters.